bturner-r7/Chef-Metasploit/README.md

 wget https://raw.github.com/rapid7/Chef-Metasploit/master/bootstrap.sh && bash bootstrap.sh
 </pre>

-Now do the stuff in Option 2 below.which
+Now do the stuff in Option 2 below.

 ### Option #2 - from a prepped snapshot
 You can use this option if you're maintaining a snapshot of the VM post-bootstrap, which you should be.